Fairbourne Visitor Information

-The town boasts a blue flag beach and a number of shops and restaurants to serve the visitor.
+The town boasts a beautiful long sweeping beach and a number of shops and restaurants to serve the visitor.

 For something a little different, why not explore some of the remains of 20th century military activity in the area.
 From hill-top memorials to beach defences, there are over 50 different sites in and around the Mawddach Estuary to be explored on foot, by bike or by car.
 See here for further details.